Mission-Aligned Learning-Informed Control of Autonomous Systems: Formulation and Foundations: Integrating the Symbolic and Control Layers

 and again $\hat{v}(t+h)=v^*_{t+h,\tau(1)}$ is implemented and state $\hat{z}(\tau(2))=\hat{z}(t+2h)$ is observed.
 This is repeated for $\tau(k)\in\{t-1+h,\cdots, t-2h,t-h\}$ in this rolling horizon to finally obtain the complete realization,

 In addition, a real-time reward $\hat{R}^e(t+1)$ is observed externally at the conclusion of the problem, together with the evaluation of the action closed loop cost functional $\hat{R}^o(t+1)$.
 This quantity $\hat{R}^e(t+1)$ represents mission-relevant information that occurred in the course of the operation.
 For instance, if, in performing one of the control actions, the robot observed negative emotional affect in the human, this can enter into $\hat{R}^e(t+1)$ in a manner so as to inform the upper layer, and ultimately the task can be planned to be performed more agreeably to the human, that is, without action $\hat{a}_t$.
+This action-triggered receding horizon procedure, augmented by the RL critic updates to the cost parameters, is summarized in Figure \ref{fig:action_triggered_rlmpc}.